When software is released, it usually comes with a license that restricts the way it can be used.

 Definition of Free and Open-Source Software (FOSS) Licenses

 In the world of software, we can distinguished between open-source and closed-source software.

-Open-source software is the one whose source code is accessible by anyone, including the users and other developers.
+Open-source software is the one whose source code is accessible, modifiable and distributable by anyone, including users and third-party developers.

 Close-source software is the one that is distributed only as compiled binaries, and users do not have access to the source code.

 Though most current software is closed-source and it seems as the default option, historically the first software to appear was open-source and in the 1970s most of the software was distributed in this way.

 Open-source licenses would be a very open term that encompass any software license that protect the developers’ rights over an open-source software.
 As there is no common agreement of what “open-source” means, it is difficult to provide a more accurate definition.

 The Open Software Initiative (OSI) is a non-profit organization founded by Eric S. Raymond and Bruce Perens in 1998.
 This institution holds a list of licenses that are considered open-source by the organization.

 In this post, we refer to open-source licenses to those considered like this by the OSI.

 You can find a list of all licenses consider open-source by the OSI on this external link.